 The biggest difference in 5G networks, when they arrive, will be in the amount of data they will be able to handle.
 With more data also comes the ability to connect more devices simultaneously.
 All of it is able to happen at much faster speeds than is possible today through 4G and existing technology.

 Just to put that into context, current 4G download speeds are at a maximum at around 50 megabits per second.
-The reality is that they never reach this speed in real world conditions.
+The reality is that they never reach this speed in real-world conditions.
 Most people’s networks are much slower.

 5G networks, on the hand, have been demonstrated to run at up more than 100 times the speed of 4G.
 For regular domestic users, this would mean that with a good 5G connection, you’d be able to stream a 4K video directly to your smartphone without experience any lag.

 5G networks can also handle many devices at one time.
-This makes them excellent for businesses and for Internet of Things devices.
+This makes them excellent for businesses and for the Internet of Things devices.
 This is going to be particularly innovative for future smart buildings and the “smart cities” that are envisioned to grow.

 How does 5G manage to be so much faster?